Emurgo/Emurgo-Research/smart-contracts/Unlocking The Potential Of The UTXO Model.md

 The astute reader may have already noticed that since we have state(data) attached individually to each UTXO, every time a state transition happens the result is reflected in said data.
 As such the data often is "preprocessed", wherein it already exists and contains information that could be useful for other dApps/contracts to reference without any further execution required.

 An example of useful information that could be used by other smart contracts would be oracle data.
 Using such data held in a UTXO in a naive manner would entail spending the UTXO.
-By using the UTXO (that has oracle data) as an input you are spending it and thereby providing access to it's data to your other transaction inputs.
+By using the UTXO (that has oracle data) as an input you are spending it and thereby providing access to its data to your other transaction inputs.
 This is how your dApp can attain access to data held under UTXOs locked under other smart contracts.

 That said, having to spend every single UTXO which you wish to read data from has a number of strong drawbacks:
 - The smart contract of the UTXO with the data must execute, thereby increasing computation complexity/cost.